Montereytony/Jupyterhub_on_GCP/README.md

         helm upgrade --install jup jupyterhub/jupyterhub --namespace jup  --version=0.8.2  --values config.yaml

-Step 10: Find public IP address of the Jupyterhub instance:
+Step 10: Find public IP address of the Jupyterhub using the below command and enter that IP address in your browser and login.

         kube --namespace=rah get svc proxy-public

-Enter that IP address in your browser and login.